Two woman sitting on a couch talking

 The date was significant.
 It fell three days before she was about to meet her birth mother for the first time.
 And, she was about to travel from Virginia to Massachusetts (by car) to do so.

-These days, Pamela’s treatment includes the oral chemo drug Hydrea and baby aspirin, as well as monthly trips for phlebotomy, or what she not so amusedly calls “bloodletting.”
+These days, Pamela’s treatment includes an oral chemo drug and baby aspirin, as well as monthly trips for phlebotomy, or what she not so amusedly calls “bloodletting.”
 Here’s how that works: Her hemoglobin gets checked.
 If it is under 12, she doesn’t have to have the procedure done.
 But when her numbers are up, she has to endure the process of jiggling needles, an IV, and an attempt, sometimes a struggle, to remove red blood cells in order to improve her blood circulation.

 Your diagnosis doesn't define you